cesar-douady/open-lmake/README.md

 		- the -j flag of make is automatically set to the number of processors, you may want to override this, though
 	- it is up to you to provide a suitable LD\_LIBRARY\_PATH value. it will be transferred as a default value for rules, to the extent it is necessary to provide the lmake semantic
-	- if you modify these variables, you should execute git clean as make will not detect such modifications automatically.

 # coding rules